-- Standard precautions evaluate the need of escalation of PPE dependent on clinical picture. (draining wounds, potential exposure to blood borne pathogens). - Use of gloves, mask /face shield protective eyewear dependent on drainage. - Cleanse and cover wound, if draining. - Contact parent/guardian to take the student home if possibly contagious (this doesn't include lice can remain in school until the end of day and return once treated at home). - If a student is uncomfortable and unable to return to class, contact the parent to take home.
+- Standard precautions evaluate the need of escalation of PPE dependent on clinical picture. (draining wounds, potential exposure to blood borne pathogens). - Use of gloves, mask /face shield protective eyewear dependent on drainage. - Cleanse and cover wound, if draining. - Contact parent/guardian to take the student home if possibly contagious (this includes head lice).
+Student cannot ride bus and must be checked by nurse in order to be able to return to school.